0xdevalias/devalias.net/_posts/2013-09-18-plesk-adding-wget-tar-gzip-chmod-php-curl-clear-to-a-chr.md

 ## Chmod

-[Chmod](https://en.wikipedia.org/wiki/Chmod) let’s you change permissions on files, kinda useful to be able to do.
+[Chmod](https://en.wikipedia.org/wiki/Chmod) let's you change permissions on files, kinda useful to be able to do.

 To find out where the chmod executable is